PyRowMan/pheanstalk/README.md

 Running the tests
 -----------------

-There is a section of the test suite which depends on a running beanstalkd at 127.0.0.1:5000, which was previously opt-in via `--with-server`.
+There is a section of the test suite which depends on a running evqueue at 127.0.0.1:5000.
 Since porting to PHPUnit, all tests are run at once.
 Feel free to submit a pull request to rectify this.